hcwong/cs3245hw4/README.txt

 Meanwhile, for boolean queries, only "AND" operatore are supported.
 Hence, "AND" operation is conducted on all the words/phrases that appear in boolean query.

 Firstly, all "AND" keyword are removed from the query.
 Similiarly, we process the words/phrases into final index terms by filtering through punctuations.
-We then obtain the postinglist for the word/phrase.
+We then obtain the PostingList for the word/phrase.

 It is to note that when processing phrases, because gap encoding is used to store the position of the posting, we would need to add the previous values to obtain the actual positional index.
 Then, the actual positional indexes are compared to ensure that the query terms are next to each other.
 The merging of the positions is done as per the lecture, where we look for terms that have position +1 of the original query.

 For the purposes of this project, we only merge the positions if the fields and the doc_id of the Posting is the same, due to the way we calculated positional indices in the first step

-Once the postinglist for the word/phrase is obtained, they are then merged to obtain a posting lists where all the query terms appears in the listed document.
+Once the PostingLists for the word/phrase is obtained, they are then merged (if a phrase) to obtain a PostingList where all the query terms appear in the listed document.
 The final posting list are then ranked.
 Scores are added for every query term present in the document.
-The score are dependent on which field the term appears in.
+The scores are dependent on which field the term appears in.

 Terms that are the doc_id have higher score, followed by title, court then content.
 After the scores are tallied, the document with the highest score are placed first in the output.

 However, because of the nature of intersection operations, it is highly likely that we will not get any results from the strict boolean query.